brunocalza/cache-replacement-policies/README.md

 ## TODOS

-- Make node generic
-- Refactor all implemenations to use generic node
 - Refactor FIFO and LRU to use remove
 - Refactor APIs for error handling
 - Make policies private?